aiidateam/aiida-core/docs/source/intro/run_docker.rst

    .. grid-item-card:: Persist data across different containers

-      If you stop the container (`docker stop` or simply `Ctrl+D` from container) and start it again, any data you created will persist.
+      If you stop the container (`docker stop` or simply `Ctrl+D` from the container) and start it again, any data you created will persist.

       .. code-block:: console